 Another option is to just enjoy the walls by walking next to them on the ground without going up.
 Sure, there wouldn’t be such great city roof sights as from the above, but the wall itself is quite impressive also if you just stand next to it.

 Lokrum Island is located just a few minutes ferry ride away from Dubrovnik Old Town and is a really popular day trip destination.
-The island is a contrast after the stone streets and houses of Dubrovnik.
+The island is a contrast to the stone streets and houses of Dubrovnik.
 It’s green with plenty of pine, cypress, and olive trees as the Botanical Garden was planted there in the 19th century.

 It’s really easy to get to Lokrum Island.
 Just go to the Old Port and there will be ferries going out quite frequently and costing just 40 Kuna (€5) return.